hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 Before using this action, a member of the hubverse development team will need to "onboard" your hub to AWS.

-More information can be found on [the `hubverse-aws-upload` GitHub page](https://github.com/hubverse-org/hubverse-actions/tree/main/hubverse-aws-upload).
+More information can be found on [the `hubverse-aws-upload` README](https://github.com/hubverse-org/hubverse-actions/tree/main/hubverse-aws-upload#readme).